FactomProject/genesisblockmaker/README.md

 Note: Some of the transactions did not specify a pubkey and some specified the wrong pubkey.
 Koinify is providing the correct ed25519 pubkeys which will be updated in genesis.csv.

+# How to build genesis block

+Go into /GenesisCSVParser .
+Compile the code, run it.
+The genesis block will be printed into Genesis.txt .
+The test genesis block (with extra balances taken from testing.csv) will be printed into TestGenesis.txt .